 HGH was initially used to boost growth and development in children suffering growth hormone deficiencies.
 In most cases, the child's growth was stunted due to the pituitary gland not producing enough growth hormone on its own.

-HGH is prescribed as liquid and a powder with a diluting solution for use as an injectable delivery method.
+HGH is prescribed as a powder with a diluting solution for use as an injectable delivery method.
 These are the only formulations that have been approved by the FDA.
-HGH sprays and pills are available without a prescription and do not have FDA approval.
+Sprays and pills that are marketed to increase HGH are available without a prescription and do not have FDA approval.

 What does HGH do?